 Shaving your dog’s coat can make him prone to more allergies more skin problems and hot spots.
 I won’t say that this happens to every dog.
 But i have seen many dogs suffering from horrible skin problems after getting completely shaved.

-Even hot spots take more time to get healed.
+Hot spots occur on the skin which take more time to get healed.
 By shaving your Labrador, you are just removing its protective fur and exposing its pale sensitive skin to the harsh outer environment.

 5. Causes more allergies to you